newhavenrb/conferences/How-You-Can-Help.md

 ### For Anyone

 If you feel like you need to coordinate on a task, consider adding a bullet point below with your GitHub username.
+We may start using GitHub issues, if appropriate.

 #### Easy